INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 This will add a hello-world application in the folder /project-spec/meta-user/recipes-apps which you can modify.

-The project uses two C++ applications: fpga-server which communicates via Etherent with the control computer and fpga-test which is used for testing (optional; requires console access, see [In case of problems](/firmware-source#In-case-of-problems)).
-To re-create the server replace the `fpga-server` folder with the [server source](firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-apps/fpga-server).
-The `fpga-test` folder can be found [here](firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-apps/fpga-test).
+The project uses two C++ applications: fpga-server which communicates via Ethernet with the control computer and fpga-test which is used for testing (optional; requires console access, see [In case of problems](/firmware-source#In-case-of-problems)).
+To re-create the server replace the `fpga-server` folder with the [server source](/firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-apps/fpga-server).
+The `fpga-test` folder can be found [here](/firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-apps/fpga-test).

 3. Add a startup script (here `fpga-init`):